 - 1. The District uses the definition of bullying as provided in this policy. - 2.
 Bullying is contrary to State law and the policy of this District.
 However, nothing in the District's bullying prevention and response plan is intended to infringe upon any right to exercise free expression or the free exercise of religion or religiously based views protected under the First Amendment to the U.S. Constitution or under Section 3 of Article I of the Illinois Constitution. - 3.
 Students are encouraged to immediately report bullying.
 A report may be made orally or in writing to the Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, a Complaint Manager, or any staff member with whom the student is comfortable speaking.
 Anyone, including staff members and parents/guardians, who has information about actual or threatened bullying is encouraged to report it to the District named officials or any staff member.
 The District named officials and all staff members are available for help with a bully or to make a report about bullying.
-Anonymous reports are also accepted.
+Anonymous reports are also accepted; however, this shall not be construed to permit formal disciplinary action solely on the basis of an anonymous report.

-Charles Brown, High School Principal Courtney Hiler, Middle School Principal
+Charles Brown, High School Principal Courtney Hiler, Middle School Principal cbrown@camraiders.com chiler@camraiders.com 217-768-3866 217-226-4241

-Name Name

 229 E. Pine St., Moweaqua, IL 62550 404 E. Colegrove, Assumption, IL 62510

-Address Address

-cbrown@camraiders.com chiler@camraiders.com

-Email Email

-217-768-3866 217-226-4241

-Telephone Telephone